nairobilug/nairobilug.or.ke/content/meetup-august-2026-nailug-goes-online.md

 # Online meet-ups Vs. Physical meet-ups

-During the meet-up, attendess mentioned that they would prefer to have some of the meetings to take place online.
+During the meet-up, attendees mentioned that they would prefer to have some of the meetings to take place online.
 Some said that they don't make it to the physical meet-ups because they are based outside the Nairobi area.
 This makes it impossible for them to attend the meet-ups.
 I agree!
 Online meet-ups makes it